HolyBlackCat/cpp-tutorials/articles/build_system_make.md

 You can run this target using `make clean`.

 Bad tutorials often omit the `.PHONY: clean` part (which marks the target as phony), but if you've been paying attention, you should be able to guess why this is problematic.
 If you create a file named `clean`, then without this mark, this target wouldn't run.

+## Parallel builds

+By default Make builds one file at a time.
+Pass `-j...` flag to build in parallel, where `...` is the number of processes to run in parallel (usually should match the number of the CPU cores you have).
+E.g. `-j4` builds using 4 parallel jobs.

+One thing you can do is `-j$(nproc)`.
+This automatically uses the number of cores you have. `$(...)` runs the program you tell it, `nproc` in this case (which prints the number of cores), and substitutes whatever it prints to the command.
+This is not a feature of Make, but of your shell.

+**WARNING:** Make has a major footgun.
+Passing `-j` without a number will build using an infinite number of jobs (all commands will run at the same time).
+If you try this on a large project, this will exhaust all your RAM and can hang your PC.
+Don't do that.
+Another fun thing is that some [shells](/articles/terminal_for_dummies.md#what-is-a-shell) (Bash, I'm looking at you), if `nproc` is not installed, silently ignore the error and remove `$(nproc)`, leading to this issue.

+This can be automated, [more on that below](#automatic-parallel-builds).

 ## Simplifying the makefile